runtimeverification/avm-semantics/lib/include/kframework/teal/teal-driver.md

 11. An input in the stack is not of the expected type

+12. An input in the stack is not in the expected range, for example not `0` or `1` for `setbit`

-12. An opcode attempts to push to a full stack
+13. An opcode attempts to push to a full stack

-13. An opcode attempts to pop from an empty stack
+14. An opcode attempts to pop from an empty stack

-14. An assertion is violated, i.e. the asserted expression evaluates to zero
+15. An assertion is violated, i.e. the asserted expression evaluates to zero

-15. A negative number is supplied on stack.
+16. A negative number is supplied on stack.
 That panic behavior is impossible in concrete execution, but is helpful in some symbolic execution scenarios.

+17. A subroutine call attempt with a full call stack, or a subroutine return with an empty one.

+18. Math attempted on a byte-array larger than `MAX_BYTE_MATH_SIZE`.

 Other reasons for panic behavior, which do not apply to this specification of TEAL, include:

-16. `global`: Wrong global field (rejected by our TEAL parser; syntax definition disallows invalid fields)
+19. `global`: Wrong global field (rejected by our TEAL parser; syntax definition disallows invalid fields)

-17. `txn/txna`: wrong type argument (rejected by our TEAL parser; syntax definition disallows invalid fields)
+20. `txn/txna`: wrong type argument (rejected by our TEAL parser; syntax definition disallows invalid fields)

-18. Loading constants from beyond the bytecblock or the intcblock of the program (This is specific to post-assembly TEAL and does not apply to our abstract semantics)
+21. Loading constants from beyond the bytecblock or the intcblock of the program (This is specific to post-assembly TEAL and does not apply to our abstract semantics)

- 19. Invalid opcode (rejected by our TEAL parser; syntax definition disallows invalid opcodes)
+22. Invalid opcode (rejected by our TEAL parser; syntax definition disallows invalid opcodes)

-Panic conditions (1 -- 15 above) are captured by the `panic` computation, which carries a message describing the reason for panicking and sets the return code to 3 (see return codes below).
+Panic conditions (1 -- 18 above) are captured by the `panic` computation, which carries a message describing the reason for panicking and sets the return code to 3 (see return codes below).